The-Lab-LaBella/LaBellaLabHandbook/README.md

 	Apply for jobs!
 We will work together to create a timeline for your job applications.

 ### 2.5.
-Graduate Students
+PhD Graduate Students - What I expect from you

 	You are in the weird position of being an employee, student, trainee, and researcher all at once.
 This is not a time to “pay your dues” or sacrifice everything for science.
-You are here to gain the skills you need to pursue independent research.
+You are here to gain the skills you need to pursue independent research and to advance your chosen field of science.

+	Take your studies and coursework seriously.
+You must maintain a 3.0 program GPA to advance to your qualifying exam.
+This is also an opportunity to learn new skills from the talented faculty in the department.

 	Develop an independent research project with three research projects/papers/chapters.
 Keep your thesis chapters in mind at all times.
 Science is full of tangents and fruitful side projects but be mindful that a complete thesis is your ticket to the next phase of your career.